hazelcast/hazelcast-python-client/README.md

 ##### Setting Password of the Private Key

 If the private key is encrypted using a password, `password` will be used to decrypt it.
 The `password` may be a function to call to get the password.
-In that case, it will be called with no arguments, and it should return a string, bytes, or bytearray.
+In that case, it will be called with no arguments, and it should return a string, bytes or bytearray.
 If the return value is a string it will be encoded as UTF-8 before using it to decrypt the key.

-Alternatively a string, bytes, or bytearray value may be supplied directly as the password.
+Alternatively a string, bytes or bytearray value may be supplied directly as the password.

-The following is the example configuration:
+The following is an example configuration:

 ```python
 config.network_config.ssl_config.password = "hazelcast"